Let’s talk about website security.

 Every day, thousands of hackers scan the internet looking for sites to break into.
 When they find one of interest, they go for its login page.
 Hackers typically launch an age-old method of hacking known as the brute force attack.

 Brute force attacks pummel your login page with incessant attempts at cracking your password.
 Essentially, the hackers continuously ask, “is this it?
 Is this it?” much like a toddler asking if they can have a snack every five seconds while you make dinner.
-Eventually, the hackers get into your site and walk away with all the cookies.
+Eventually, the hackers get their malware into your site and walk away with all the cookies.

 Keep the attackers away with Jetpack